alex-netkachov/pwd/README.md

 - Encrypt: `cat file.txt | openssl aes-256-cbc -e -salt -pbkdf2 > file`
 - Decrypt: `cat file | openssl aes-256-cbc -d -salt -pbkdf2 > file.txt`

+# Testing

+The tests are in the `pwd.test.csx`, and can be run with `dotnet script .\pwd.test.csx -- -t`.

 ## Story of pwd

 For years I was in a search for the right password management tool.
 I've started